cujojs/when/README.md

 when.defer()
 ------------

-create a new Deferred containing separate `promise` and `resolver` parts:
+Create a new Deferred containing separate `promise` and `resolver` parts:

 ```javascript
 var deferred = when.defer();